 This mountain biking tour is famous amongst adventure biking enthusiasts.
 It goes from Lhasa to Kathmandu and is a long and challenging cycle ride at high altitudes and steep mountain passes.
 After a few days in Kathmandu to do some sightseeing and visa formalities, you head up to Lhasa by plane where you get to spend the next three days visiting some incredible temples and slowly adjusting to the altitude.
 Then the bike tour starts, all the way to Everest Base camp and Rongbuk Monastery.
 Along the way you will climb 6 major passes offering incredible views across the Himalayan mountains.

 Your reward for the hard work will be to spend 2 nights camping at Rongbuk Monastery under the watchful eye of Everest.
-Two major passes then separate you from Nepal; the Ladling La and Thang La.
+As borders are currently closed, your return trip will be back via Shigatse to Lhasa with a flight back to Kathmandu.
+When the borders are open, two major passes then separate you from Nepal; the Ladling La and Thang La.
 After that, an astonishing descent of 4600 metres will take you via the border down of Zhangmu all the way back to the Kathmandu valley.

 Best: May to October

 |Poon Hill Trek|

 |Tamang Cultural Trek|

 |Annapurna Base Camp|

 |Tilicho Lakes Mountain Bike|

 |Mera Peak Trek|